homelab-alpha/docs/content/docs/docker/compose-information/freshrss.info.md

 - **innodb-buffer-pool-size**: The amount of memory allocated to cache data in the InnoDB storage engine.
 This should be a significant portion of your total RAM (here, it's set to 2GB).
+- **innodb-buffer-pool-instances**: Divides the InnoDB buffer pool into multiple smaller pools to reduce contention and improve concurrency.
+Particularly useful for multi-core systems or larger buffer pools (1GB+).
+With a 2GB pool, setting this to 2 provides a good balance between parallelism and simplicity.
 - **innodb-log-file-size**: The size of the InnoDB redo log files.
 Larger log files can improve performance for write-heavy workloads.
 - **innodb-log-buffer-size**: The size of the memory buffer for the InnoDB log